Skip to main content

 Regulatory Context

-• EU AI Act — Classifies AI systems used in employment and worker management as high-risk, requiring human oversight and transparency
+• EU AI Act — Classifies AI systems used in employment and worker management as high-risk, requiring human oversight, transparency, and mandatory conformity assessments

-• NIST AI RMF — Addresses organizational risk management for AI systems affecting workforce operations
+• NIST AI RMF — Addresses organizational risk management for AI systems affecting workforce operations, including fairness and accountability considerations

-• Labor regulations in multiple jurisdictions are developing specific requirements for algorithmic management transparency and worker notification
+Labor regulations in multiple jurisdictions are developing specific requirements for algorithmic management transparency and worker notification, though enforcement varies significantly and many gig economy platforms operate in regulatory gaps.